lindsaymward/lotide/README.md

 * `findKeyByValue(...)`: Takes in an object and a value.
 It should scan the object and return the first key that has that value.
 If no key exists with that value, return undefined.
 * `map(...)`: Takes in an array and a callback function.
 Returns a new array based on the results of the callback.
 * `takeUntil(...)`: Takes in an array and a calllback function.
 Returns new array with values up until the callback requirement.
+* `flatten(...)`: Takes in an array with nested arrays and returns a single level array with all the values.